tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * What is Solidity?

- **Answer** Solidity is a high-level object-oriented programing language.
+ **Answer** Solidity is a high-level, object-oriented programing language.
 It is the language used to write smart contracts on the Ethereum blockchain.

 * What is a smart contract?